trendmicro/terraform-provider-conformity/docs/guides/azure/azure_provider.md

 page_title: "Configure Azure Provider"
 subcategory: "Accounts"
 description: |-
-  Provides instruction on how to configure Providers to Update Azure Cloud Conformity resources using Terraform.
+  Provides instruction on how to configure Providers to Update Azure Conformity resources using Terraform.
 ---

 # How To Configure Azure Provider
-Provides instruction on how to configure Providers to Update Azure Cloud Conformity resources using Terraform.
+Provides instruction on how to configure Providers to Update Azure Conformity resources using Terraform.

 ## Things needed:
-1. Cloud Conformity API Key
+1. Conformity API Key
-2. Configured App Registration on Azure for Cloud Conformity like described here https://www.cloudconformity.com/help/add-cloud-account/add-an-azure-account.html#add-an-azure-active-directory or from our example at `../azure_app_registry`
+2. Configured App Registration on Azure for Conformity like described here https://www.cloudconformity.com/help/add-cloud-account/add-an-azure-account.html#add-an-azure-active-directory or from our example at `../azure_app_registry`

 #### Step 1